suncoast-devs/handbook/lessons/algorithms-intro/lecture.md

 ![fit](assets/binary-and-linear-search-animations.gif)

-^ Binary search we half the amount of comparisons we need to do each time we make a decision.
+^ Binary search: we half the amount of comparisons we need to do each time we make a decision.
 This is worst case log(n)

 ^ The linear search has to compare every element until it finds it.
 Worst case